conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 ````
 **GatewayGroup checks:**
 - `spec.members[].username` is mandatory.
+  - Currently, the username needs to refer to an existing GatewayServiceAccount otherwise it'll fail.
+This is a known issue that we'll address in a further release
 - `spec.members[].vCluster` is optional.
 Must refer to an existing Virtual Cluster.
 When not using Virtual Clusters, don't set this attribute.

 **GatewayGroup side effects:**